MarkHershey/pc-builds/ad/sale.md

 ## Detailed Specifications

 Perfect for gaming, and deep learning.
-Extremely quite and cool.
+Extremely quiet and cool.

 |    Parts    | Model                                      | Specs                                                 |
 | :---------: | :----------------------------------------- | :---------------------------------------------------- |